angrykim/agusmakmun.github.io/_posts/2018-05-30-Network_analysis_for_financial_industry_2.md

 ![screenshot_2](/static/img/page_rank_2.jpg)

-3 important concepts of PageRank (To become an important node...)
+3 important concepts of PageRank (To become a good person...)

-*  There are many other nodes that tell me I'm important. --> _The number of PR(Ti)_
+*  There are many people that refferred to me as a good person  --> _A larget number of PR(Ti)_
-*  It is better if the node referred to me as an important node is an important node in a network --> _Hight PR(Ti)_
+*  It is much better if the person referred to me as a good person is also a good person in a network --> _Hight PR(Ti)_
-*  It would be good if the node that referred to me as an important node is only connected to an important node in a network --> _Low C(Ti)_
+*  It would be good if the person that referred to me as a good person is not pointed to many people as good in a network --> _Low C(Ti)_

 ## Page Rank algorithm: